oemof/oemof-tabular/docs/usage.rst

 If you provide raw data, make sure the license is compatiple with other data in your repository.
 The `scenarios` directory allows you to specify different scenarios and describe them in a basic way via config files.
-The `toml` standard is used by oemof-tabular, howerver you may also use `yaml`, `json`, etc..
+The `toml` standard is used by oemof-datapackage, howerver you may also use `yaml`, `json`, etc..
 The scripts inside the `scripts` directory will build input data for your scenarios from the `.toml` files and the raw-data.
-This data will be in the format that oemof-tabular datapackage reader can understand.
+This data will be in the format that oemof-datapackage datapackage reader can understand.
 In addition the script to compute the models and postprocess results are stored there.

 Of course the structure may be adapted to your needs.
 However you should